sputtilutti/lager-kollen/README.md

 For each webpage scraped, dedicated code needs to be written to figure out what text to extract from it.
 I have thus far only implemented support for [power.se](https://www.power.se/) (which seems to work for any item on their page).
 Future sites will require you to add support for that specific site.
 The parsing of HTML code is done with [goquery](https://github.com/PuerkitoBio/goquery), which is similart to JQuery and works really nice.

+## What the script does

+You add URLs to the script.
+For each URL added, a go-routine is started that continously requests that webpage content of that URL.
+A [scraper.go](Scraper) is used to scrape the content and figure out if the item is in stock (compared to last time the page was scraped).
+If the item is in stock, a notification is (meant to be) sent alerting that it is time to unleash your big wallet.

+URLs can be removed, i.e. set to no longer be moitored.
+Adding/removing URLs are done via REST API, see below.

+## PhantomJS wrapper script

+`lager-kollen` will generate a Javascript wrapper script used to genrate and download webpage HTML content.
+It assumes you have `PhantomJS` installed already.

+Below is the sccript that it generates

+    >> cat /tmp/phantomjs-wrapper.js

+    var system = require('system');
+    url = system.args[1];
+    var page = require("webpage").create();
+    page.open(url, function () {
+        console.log(page.content);
+        phantom.exit();
+    });

 # Pre-reqs

 You need PhantomJS binary installed. `lager-kollen` will execute it for you and will try to find it automatically by looking at the following places: